Lovecraft Country's Bloody William Twist, Explained

 The answer is yes, Christina has been drinking the potion since the series premiere of Lovecraft Country, which introduces “William” in its final scene.
 The William we see in that moment is Christina.
 William attempts to convince us otherwise, claiming Christina is in Boston with Montrose Freeman (Michael Kenneth Williams), father to Atticus Freeman (Jonathan Majors).

 Yet, second episode “Whitey’s on the Moon,” confirms Montrose is actually being held captive nearby.
 That means Christina must also be somewhere in the Braithwaite mansion, especially since her signature silver car can be seen in the driveway when Atticus and his companions initially arrive at the manor.
-Although Christina does pretend to return home later in the installment, we never see her and William in the same room — a classic “they’re the same person” giveaway.
+Although Christilovecraft na does pretend to return home later in the instalment, we never see her and William in the same room — a classic “they’re the same person” giveaway.

 Christina barely tries to conceal the oddity of her relationship with William when it is first interrogated.
 When Atticus asks Christina if William is her boyfriend, she cryptically replies, “He is a boy and a friend sometimes.”
 That’s because sometimes William doesn’t exist.